Comparison of Inheritance in C++ and Java

 Following is a Java interface example

-7) Unlike C++, Java doesn’t support multiple inheritance.
-A class cannot inherit from more than one class.
-A class can implement multiple interfaces though.
+7) Unlike C++, Java doesn’t support multiple inheritance; A class cannot inherit from more than one class.
+However, A class can implement multiple interfaces.

-8 ) In C++, default constructor of parent class is automatically called, but if we want to call parametrized constructor of a parent class, we must use Initializer list.
-Like C++, default constructor of the parent class is automatically called in Java, but if we want to call parametrized constructor then we must use super to call the parent constructor.
+8) In C++, the default constructor of the parent class is automatically called, but if we want to call parameterized constructor of a parent class, we must use Initializer list.
+Like C++, default constructor of the parent class is automatically called in Java, but if we want to call parameterized constructor then we must use super to call the parent constructor.
 See following Java example.